sdvx-diy/sdvx-diy.github.io/index.md

 Each of the soldered wires will need to be crimped.
 You should need a total of 14 spade connectors for the ground harness.

 ### Rotary Encoder Wiring
+The rotary encoder used in this guide is an optical type encoder which offers high resolution and a smooth rotation.
+Optical rotary encoders will usually come with four wires which are 5V, GND, D+ and D-.

 ### Arduino Wiring

 # Programming